 Debra Peters is not typical.
 In fact, there is no woman musician like her, in the worlds of Zydeco, Cajun, Tex-Mex, Blues and the piano accordion.
 With her approachable style as a performer, she reminds audiences of an America that is fading into the past.
 Songs about trains and cowboys, Country & Western songs, dance forms such as Texas Swing and Polka are all part of the mystique and heritage of Texas and Debra performs them, with conviction.
 But, the “value added” is that she ties the worlds of the Folk and Traditional music of Texas and New Orleans to the piano accordion, and has done that since her arrival in Austin.

 By allowing Zydeco, Cajun, Tex-Mex and Blues into her music, something few women piano accordionists have done, Debra Peters makes inroads for acceptance of the piano accordion in Folk and Traditional music of all kinds.
-Debra Peters has contributed her time and effort to Texas Folklife for 17 years, and skillfully judges young musicians each year as they compete to become an accordion “King or Queen” of Texas, on either diatonic or piano accordion.
+Debra Peters has contributed her time and effort to Texas Folklife for nearly two decades, and skillfully judges young musicians each year as they compete to become an accordion “King or Queen” of Texas, on either diatonic or piano accordion.
 Also, by teaching Folk and Traditional music workshops for the piano accordion for two decades, she empowers others to see the instrument through ‘different eyes’.
 With her outreach, Debra Peters contributes to, not only the survival of Folk and Traditional music of Texas and New Orleans, but advances the growth and relevancy of the piano accordion in music, today.
 It is this ‘link’ that is unprecedented and it is what makes Debra Peters a very special force in traditional music, today.